 Physical therapy is an important treatment for multiple conditions and can help you to improve your strength, balance, mobility, recover from injuries and illnesses and decrease pain.
 Physical therapy can boost your overall health and happiness.

 Occupational therapy is holistic in its approach to treating individuals.
 Taking into consideration their daily activities of living, leisure and how illness and or injury impacts function.
-OT’s frequently see hands and shoulders as well as those suffering from neurological issues.
+OT’s frequently see hands and shoulders as well as those suffering from neurological issue

 Lack of participation and or minimal improvement with therapeutic intervention.
 Sometimes rest, surgery or other medical treatments may need and